ecmwf/metview-python/docs/api/icon/flexpart_run.rst

     :type user_resources_path: str

     :param simulation_direction: Specifies the FLEXPART ``simulation_direction`` in time.
-The possible values are: Forward and Backward.
-The default value is Forward.
+The possible values are: "forward" and Backward.
+The default value is "forward".
-    :type simulation_direction: str
+    :type simulation_direction: str, default: "forward"

     :param starting_date: Specifies the beginning date of the simulation in YYYYMMDD format.
 Relative dates are allowed: e.g. -1 means yesterday, 0 means today, etc.